-North Wales Drug Charges Lawyer
+North Wales Drug Charges

 For decades, state and federal law enforcement officials have aggressively pursued prosecutions of drug charges in an effort to respond to public outcry to get drugs off the streets.
 Unfortunately, this has led law enforcement officers to engage in illegal and unconstitutional actions, including detaining and searching individuals in violation of their civil rights.
 Moreover, the harsh punishments handed down even for convictions on simple possession charges often fail to recognize that those people arrested and convicted suffer from addictions to the drugs in their possession.